 Officers.
 Officers are individuals elected or appointed by the Board to carry out the day-to-day business of the nonprofit within their delegated scope of authority.
-The scope of an officer’s authority should be defined by the bylaws of the nonprofit (the “Bylaws”) or clearly stated in the Board’s meeting minutes or resolutions.
-For example, the Board may elect or appoint a President to be the principal executive officer of the nonprofit charged with generally supervising and controlling the business and affairs of the nonprofit; potentially including things like signing contracts and hiring and firing employees.
+The bylaws should define the scope of an officer’s authority.
+For example, the Board may elect or appoint a President to serve as the principal executive officer of the nonprofit charged with generally supervising and controlling the day to day business and affairs of the nonprofit; potentially including things like signing contracts and hiring and firing employees.
 Once the Board delegates authority to an officer, that officer is able to act on behalf of the nonprofit within the scope of the delegated authority.

 Three of the most common elected or appointed nonprofit officer positions are: (a) a president, (b) a treasurer, and (c) a secretary.
 The Bylaws will state whether an officer has to be a member of the Board.
 Often, larger nonprofit organizations will elect or appoint staff members to serve as the secretary and/or treasurer so volunteer directors are not responsible for maintaining corporate records and managing the finances.

 Finally, once the nonprofit grows, the Board may decide to employ executives such as a chief executive [Chief Executive Officer or Executive Director], a Chief Financial Officer (CFO), and/or a Chief Operating Officer (COO).
 The chief executive, CFO and COO are also commonly referred to as officers of the organization.